kiransharma755/cloudpractioner_certification/README.md

 - **Amazon Simple Queue Service (SQS):** Managed Message Queues
 - **Amazon Simple Notification Service (SNS):** Pub/Sub, Mobile Push and SMS
 - **Amazon MQ:** Managed Message Broker for ActiveMQ

-### What is a Trusted Advisor?

-Truested Advisor is an AWS service that provides recommendation in the follwoing areas

-1. Cost Optimization—recommendations
-This helps to reduce expenses

-2. Security—recommendations
-This could improve the security

-3. Fault Tolerance—suggestions
-This could improve management of application

-4. Performance—suggestions
-That could help to improve performance